Anjali17aj/QR-Code-Generator/README.md

-The QR Code project is a Node.js application that utilizes the qr-image library and the inquirer package.
-The goal of the project is to generate QR codes based on user input.

 # QR Code Generator.

 The QR Code project is a Node.js application that utilizes the qr-image library and the inquirer package.
 The goal of the project is to generate QR codes based on user input.